Anna Genovese: The 181 Club

 Anna was a co-owner and proprietor, with gangster Steven Franse, of the 181 Club, known as "The East Side's Gayest Spot" and "the homosexual Copacabana".
 According to Franse's Supreme Court appellate testimony, his niece, Emily, was a part-time bookkeeper there.
 It was a gay cabaret venue and drag queens such as Buddy "Bubbles" Kent, who had worked at Anna's Caravan Club, also worked at the 181.
 It would eventually lose its liquor license and be labeled "a hangout for perverts of both sexes" in reference to its gay performers and clientele.

 Separation from Vito Genovese

 By 1940, Vito had been in exile from the United States for seven years.
 Finally, he was extradited back to the States and was placed in custody, standing accused of the 1934 murder of Ferdinand "The Shadow" Boccia.
 However, after two key witnesses were found dead, the authorities had no choice but to free Vito, under which circumstances he was reunited with Anna.
-He then instigated a move from Manhattan to Atlantic Highlands, New Jersey, where they lived luxuriously, but summarily ending Anna's club career.
+He then instigated a move from Manhattan to Atlantic Highlands, New Jersey, where they lived luxuriously but summarily ended Anna's club career.

 Anna had walked out on Vito in 1950.
 She then asked, in court, for $200 per week in maintenance, which meant alimony without the divorce.
 However, she dropped the divorce suit in 1951.